Bill Davidson (businessman): Personal life

 In 1995, he married his fourth wife, Karen Weidman, who would convert to Judaism upon their marriage.
 She has three daughters from a prior marriage to John Reaser: Elizabeth Reaser, an actress with 30 movies and television shows to her credit (including the Twilight saga); Emily Reaser; and Mary Aaron.

 The book The Wetsmans: Odyssey of an American Family was commissioned in 1988 by William M. Davidson, a grandson in the Wetsmans' family.
 For more information about the Wetsmans and their extended family, the book has been digitized and is available online.

 Death

 Davidson died on March 13, 2009, in his home at the age of 86.
 His health had been deteriorating for the years before his death; he had been using a wheelchair and very infrequently attended Pistons home games.
 The funeral was held at Congregation Shaarey Zedek, in Southfield, and Davidson was buried in the Clover Hill Park Cemetery, in Birmingham.

-His widow Karen succeeded him as owner of the Pistons, and she sold all of Palace Sports and Entertainment, including the Pistons franchise, to Platinum Equity founder Tom Gores in 2011 for a reported $325 million.
+His widow Karen succeeded him as owner of the Pistons, and she sold all of Palace Sports & Entertainment, including the Pistons franchise, to Platinum Equity founder Tom Gores in 2011 for a reported $325 million.